top of page

 • Refrigerate, dry, or preserve your harvest to extend its shelf life.

-And check out this article on drying figs and this article on how to intensify their flavors in the refrigerator.
+Check out this article on drying figs and this article on how to intensify their flavors in the refrigerator.

-Fig Tree Care in the Fall
+Fig Tree Maintenance in the Fall

 • In the fall, it’s best to reduce water in the soil even further to encourage lignification.
 Pick up and dispose of any fallen leaves to lessen rust issues.